 In a battery there are two electrodes immersed in an electrolyte.
 When an external load is connected to these two electrodes, oxidation reaction starts occurring in one electrode and at the same time reduction occurs in other electrode.
 The electrode, where oxidation takes place, the number of electrons becomes excess.
 This electrode is referred as negative electrode or anode.

 On the other hand during discharging of battery, the other electrode involves in reduction reaction.
 This electrode is referred as cathode.
 The electrons which are excess in anode, now flow to the cathode through external load.
-In cathode these electrons are accepted, that means cathode material involve in reduction reaction.
-Now the products of oxidation reaction at anode are positive ions or cations and that will flow to the cathode through the electrolyte and the same time products of reduction reaction at cathode are negative ions or anions and that flow to anode through the electrolyte.
+In cathode these electrons are accepted, that means cathode material gets involved in reduction reaction.
+Now the products of oxidation reaction at anode are positive ions or cations, that will flow to the cathode through the electrolyte and at the same time, products of reduction reaction at cathode are negative ions or anions, that will flow to anode through the electrolyte.
 Let us take a practical example for illustrating discharge of battery.
-Let consider a nickel cadmium cell.
-Here, cadmium is anode or negative electrode.
+Lets consider a nickel cadmium cell.
+Here, cadmium is the anode or negative electrode.
 During oxidation at anode cadmium metal reacts with OH - ion and releases two electrons and becomes cadmium hydroxide.
 The cathode of this battery is made of nickel oxyhydroxide or simply nickel oxide.
 In cathode, reduction reaction takes place and due to this reduction reaction, nickel oxyhydroxide becomes nickel hydroxide by accepting electrons.

 Charging of BatteryDuring charging of battery, external DC source is applied to the battery.
 The negative terminal of the DC source is connected to the negative plate or anode of the battery and positive terminal of the source is connected to the positive plate or cathode of the battery.